The President who got impeached for being embarrassing

 Korean democracy is very different from its American counterpart: The Korean democratic state is young; it was founded in 1948, and it has only been a truly autocrat-free democracy since 1987.
 That's just 30 years.
 To play catch-up to Western democratic principles, it could only effect change through dramatic upheavals and revolutions.

-Case in point: Korea is in its Fourth Republic, which means there have been four fundamentally redrafted Constitutions in under 70 years.
+Case in point: Korea is in its Sixth Republic, which means there have been six fundamentally redrafted Constitutions in under 70 years.
 That's a lot of instability.
 France is in its Fifth Republic, but that's over a much longer period, 226 years (their first Constitution was ratified in 1791).

 Getting rid of leaders the civilized way only works in very old democracies.
 In the United Kingdom, for example, there is no written Constitution at all, but their democracy arguably dates back to the Magna Carta and is thus over eight centuries old.
 Common Law and precedent has, at least in the modern era, prevented chaos.
 For example, the UK institution of the "no-confidence vote" means there's basically an expectation that a very unpopular leader should do the right thing and step down of his or her own accord.